Château de la Motte-Husson

 The Château de la Motte-Husson is a Neo-Renaissance style château.
 It is located in the small market town of Martigné-sur-Mayenne, in the Mayenne département of France.
-The château is currently owned by Dick Strawbridge and his wife Angel Adoree.
+The château is currently owned by Dick Strawbridge and his wife Angela Newman.
 It is the setting for the Channel 4 programme Escape to the Chateau.

 History

 From the 12th to 14th centuries, the site of the château was located within the parish of La Motte and was a fortified stronghold.
 Henri de Husson received the land as concession from Jeanne "La Voyère d'Aron" in 1394.
 The Husson family, seigneurs (lords) of Montgiroux around 1406, gave their name to the château de la Motte-Husson, or Husson Castle.

 The Baglion de la Dufferie family (a French branch of the Baglioni family of Perugia) acquired the estate in 1600.
 The castle was rebuilt in the enclosure of the old square moat.
 It consisted of a kitchen, cellar, 4 or 5 bedrooms per top, attic above, a chapel, a portal for a drawbridge, a bedroom on the said portal, a dovecote, on the whole, covered with slates, behind a small courtyard, ditches and moats around the courtyards, a kennel near the gate.

 As of 1824, land records show the structures, referred to as "La Motte Château", still being intact, with the moat surrounding the fort.

 The current façade is reflective of the efforts of Countess Louise-Dorothée de Baglion de la Dufferie (1826–1902), who told her husband that she wanted a grand residence built on the site of the fort.
 The new structure would be flanked by two large towers, known as 'pepper shakers', and with a double-ramped staircase, five floors and 47 rooms with separate private suites for Master and Lady, with servant quarters on the second floor and attic space.
 The château is surrounded by the old square moat, with a walled garden, stable-block, an orangery, and 12 acre of parkland.
 The original plans and invoices for the building still exist and are on display within the château.
 In 2021, Strawbridge estimated that "it would cost the best part of £1 million to do the same build today".

 Countess Louise-Dorothée de Baglion de la Dufferie's main residence was near Nantes, about 160 km to the southwest, and the family decided to spend winters in the milder maritime climate, with the château serving as a summer retreat for the family.
 It had been passed down through generations of the Baglion family.
 Latterly, Guy de Baglion de la Dufferie had received the title to it in 1954 from Xavier Marie Octave, Count de Baglion de la Dufferie and his wife, Elisabeth Marie Joseph Marthe Charlotte Treton de Vaujuas de Langan, as a part of a dowry.
 Following his death in 1999, it passed to his wife and children.
 The château remained unoccupied for nearly 40 years when it was put up for sale in 2015.